yiisoft/config/README.md

 }
 ```

-And in the root file `composer.json` of your application, specify this package in the `over-vendor-layer` option:
+And in the root file `composer.json` of your application, specify this package in the `vendor-override-layer` option:

 ```json
 "require": {